 As professionals who work with youth, we strive to make our schools safe and healthy environments that promote learning, healthy behavior choices, and overall well-being.
 We recognize that young people have to be healthy in order to be effective learners and grow into successful young adults.
 We focus much of our time on educating and intervening with youth who are participating in risky behavior such as alcohol use, marijuana, methamphetamine and other substance use, and it is critical that we address tobacco use alongside these other substances.
-Although tobacco use is legal for adults over age 18 (or in some cities, age 21), it is the only product that, if used as intended, will ultimately kill half of the people who use it.
-If you or someone you know has ever tried to quit tobacco, you know the challenge of breaking a nicotine addiction.
+Although tobacco use is legal for adults over age 21, it is the only product that, if used as intended, will ultimately kill half of the people who use it.1 If you or someone you know has ever tried to quit tobacco, you know the challenge of breaking a nicotine addiction.
 As advocates for the health and education of young people, we cannot ignore tobacco use among this age group.

 Nicotine addiction has no place in schools.
-Experimentation with tobacco and nicotine addiction almost always begins by the time young people graduate from high school.
-This early exposure to nicotine and the resulting addiction negatively affects brain development in young people and has major implications for future tobacco use, engagement in other risky behaviors, and both short- and long-term adverse impact on health.
-As professionals who work with youth on a daily basis in the school setting, we have an obligation to help young people live lives free from addiction.
+Experimentation with tobacco and nicotine addiction almost always begins by the time young people graduate from high school.2 This early exposure to nicotine and the resulting addiction negatively affects brain development in young people and has major implications for future tobacco use, engagement in other risky behaviors, and both short- and long-term adverse impact on health.3 As professionals who work with youth on a daily basis in the school setting, we have an obligation to help young people live lives free from addiction.

-2017 data found that 49.6% of middle school and 47.8% of high school students in Missouri have tried to quit smoking in the past year.
-However, few (8.9%) Missouri high school students who currently smoke or use tobacco had participated in a program to help them quit, and only 4.1% of these students reported having programs at school to help them quit.
-Schools that provide tobacco cessation for students will see immediate health benefits, and this is one of the most cost effective health services available.
-The cessation tools and resources provided in this toolkit are grounded in theories of health behavior change, best practices for cessation and evidence-based literature, and have been tailored for use with adolescents.
+In 2019, 49.3% of Missouri high school students who use tobacco have tried to quit in the past year.4 However, few (8.9%) Missouri high school students who currently smoke or use tobacco had participated in a program to help them quit, and only 4.1% of these students reported having programs at school to help them quit.5 Schools that provide tobacco cessation for students will see immediate health benefits, and this is one of the most cost effective health services available.4 The cessation tools and resources provided in this toolkit are grounded in theories of health behavior change, best practices for cessation and evidence-based literature, and have been tailored for use with adolescents.
 These tools can be used for one-on-one interventions with adolescent tobacco users and emphasize building the coping skills that are needed to successfully quit tobacco.